 B- Often known as the Subsoil or zone of accumulation.
 This is where the highest concentration of clays can be found.

 C- This is the parent material and is greatly responsible for the unique characteristics and development of that specific soil.

 Soil profiles may also have an E horizon or leaching zone where all of the nutrients have been translocated away.
 It is a very pale or even white layer that is indicative of specific soil orders (such as Spodosols found at the Oregon Coast).
-R horizons underlie all soils.
+R (rock) horizons are the foundation to all soils.
 They are the purely geological component of the soil profile.

-These horizons can be identified by understanding the identifiable factors found with further examination.
+These horizons can be differentiated by observing specific features (clay, organic materials, mineral component, color, and texture etc.).
 In another post I will be explaining how to texture soil, and some of the other factors used for soil classification.

 Why is this important?

 Once soils have been placed into an order we can see the similarities between soils around the globe.
 This can explain specific soils and their functions regardless of location.
 You may live on one side of the planet and choose to move across the world to a similar bioregion and discover that your soils fall within the same categories, which means your plants from back home may also thrive in your new habitat!

 Let us know if there is anything else you are curious about exploring!
 We would love to know what you think and if you have explored your soil.